undpindia/dicra/Geospatial Data Science Internship/readme.md

 - Fork the project Data4Policy & clone locally.
 - Create an upstream remote and sync your local copy before you branch.
-- **Create a folder with name in the same template as follows - FirstnameLastnameApplicationnumber** inside the folder **Geospatial Data Science Internship**
+- **Create a folder with name in the same template as follows - FirstnameLastname** inside the folder **Geospatial Data Science Internship**
-- Do the work **only** within your folder and make sure that you write good commit messages.
+- Do the work **ONLY** within your folder and make sure that you write good commit messages.
 - **Include an md file with the link to your medium blog post.**
 - Push to the origin repository.
 - Create a new Pull Request in GitHub.

-## The Pull Request have to be submitted befor the DEADLINE - March 11th FRIDAY (11:59 PM EST)
+## The Pull Request has to be submitted before the DEADLINE - March 11th FRIDAY (11:59 PM EST)

 Check out this link for detailed information on [How to Contribute to a GitHub Project](https://akrabat.com/the-beginners-guide-to-contributing-to-a-github-project/)